itsjunetime/smserver/README.md

 Also, if the app did not crash on startup, but rather crashed after it was already up and running, I would appreciate if you could do the following:
  - Install the package 'oslog' from your package manager
  - ssh into your device and run (as root): `oslog --debug | grep -i -e "SMServer_app" -e "mryipc"`; do not redirect the output into a file.
- - Enable debug on the app, then kill the app in app switcher
+ - Enable debug on the app, then hit the purple 'refresh' button in the bottom left of the main view.
  - Start the app and let it reach the error point
  - Manually copy the output from the above command (as much as you can get) into a text file.
  - Email me the file at contact@ianwelker.com.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.
 Feel free to filter out (with something like regex or by hand) the sensitive information.